querof/i3d.net-API-Client/readme.md

 - Implement unit test complete in all scenarios and services.
 - Implement a configuration interface: in order to have a proper place for parameter like the APIkey and base route.
 - Improve the manage of exception control: In order to make an interpretation of the error details.
+- Implement valitador, in order to validate contracts and DTOs.
 - Perhaps some integration tests.